Find out about COVID-19, COVID-19 vaccines, and Mayo Clinic patient and visitor updates.

 Ask questions and work with your health care team to prepare for chemotherapy so that you know what side effects to expect and how to manage them.

 Chemotherapy works by killing rapidly dividing cancer cells.
-As it wipes out cancer cells, though, chemotherapy can also destroy fast-growing healthy cells.
+But as it wipes out cancer cells, chemotherapy can also destroy fast-growing healthy cells.
 This may cause you to experience side effects.

 Your bone marrow's ability to make blood cells might decrease.

-Chemotherapy targets rapidly growing cells, including healthy cells in your hair and inside your mouth.
+Chemotherapy targets rapidly growing cells, including healthy cells in your hair.
+Hair loss happens most often on the scalp but your eyebrows and eyelashes may thin, too.

 Chemotherapy drugs go through your bloodstream and can affect your whole body.
-That can cause symptoms such as fatigue.
-Feeling tired or having little energy is a common side effect of many types of chemotherapy.
+That can cause symptoms such as:

 Consider preparing a list of questions about side effects to ask your health care team so that you can get ready for chemotherapy.